fneum/data-science-for-esm/data-science-for-esm/BYOC/01_Intro.md

 <!-- > **Note:** *This serves only as a reference, as the the full explanation is below.* -->

 By following these instructions, one is able to create his own website, alike this one, with a tailor-made content, quickly and with ease.
-Albeit, there are two or three things to keep in mind when doing so, specified below.
+Albeit, there are two or three things to keep in mind when doing so, in the text that follows.

 <!-- > TOC:
 ---